Ian Bremmer is the president of the global political risk research and consulting firm, Eurasia Group.

 Bremmer started the firm in 1998 with $25,000 in hand.
 Today, Eurasia Group employs more than 85 full-time employees in its New York City, Washington, and London offices.
 It also calls on the services of several hundred experts in 65 countries.
 The firm's client base includes more than 200 multinational companies, leading financial institutions, government departments, and political leaders.
 Eurasia Group is widely respected for its objectivity and ability to explain how political risk is directly applicable to the global marketplace.

-Bremmer has recently written articles for the Wall Street Journal, Washington Post, Newsweek, and Harvard Business Review.
-His six books include The J Curve: A New Way to Understand Why Nations Rise and Fall, which was selected by The Economist as one of the best books of 2006.
+Bremmer has written articles for The Wall Street Journal, The Washington Post, Newsweek, and Harvard Business Review.
+He is the author of The J Curve: A New Way to Understand Why Nations Rise and Fall, which was selected by The Economist as one of the best books of 2006.
 In March 2009, he published The Fat Tail: The Power of Political Knowledge for Strategic Investing with Preston Keat, a director of research at Eurasia Group.
 Nouriel Roubini described The Fat Tail as the definitive survey of the subject and indispensible for global investors.
 Bremmer's May 2009 article for the Council on Foreign Relations' Foreign Affairs magazine is the first to describe in detail the new global phenomenon of state capitalism and its geopolitical implications.
 He has also written Every Nation for Itself: Winners and Losers in a G-Zero World and The End of the Free Market: Who Wins the War Between States and Corporations.